 All three of WhatsApp’s solutions we analyzed above have their advantages and are great solutions for different types of users.
 That said, WhatsApp and WhatsApp Business entail lots of limitations that the API successfully removes.

 Is your business too large for the regular WhatsApp Business app and requires something more powerful?
-Then sign up for early access and let WATI connect you with WhatsApp’s Business API.
+Then sign up for API access and let WATI connect you with WhatsApp’s Business API.
 This way, you will be able to utilize the numerous advantages it offers.
 Unsure whether our platform is the right one for you yet?
 Don’t worry.
 You can take it for a spin during a 7-day free trial before you make the final decision.

 WATI is the product of Clare.AI, the digital assistant company and platform utilizing artificial intelligence, machine learning, and proprietary language processing technology to produce prized solutions in the field of customer communication.
 Its clients include multinational and Fortune 500 companies like Cigna, AIG, AXA, Fidelity, Bupa, Birdie, as well as Everbright Sun Hung Kai.